DFE-Digital/dsi-tools/README.md

 Since the public API is spread across two technologies (Node.js and .NET) it is often useful to setup a local development environment to send some requests to one instance of the Public API whilst sending all other requests to another.

-1. Configure path maapings as needed in `./node-proxy/public-api-proxy.js`.
+1. Configure path mappings as needed in `./node-proxy/public-api-proxy.js`.

 2. Run the proxy with `node ./node-proxy/public-api-proxy.js`.